3mcd/javelin/docs-src/content/ecs/effects.md

 ## Effect Modes

 Effects can exist in either **local mode** or **global mode**.
 Local effects are scoped to the system in which they were executed.
-Javelin instantiates one closure and one callback function per local effect within a system.
+Javelin instantiates one closure per local effect within a system.
 Global effects are executed a maximum of one time per tick.
-All calls to global effects refer to the same closure and callback.
+All calls to global effects refer to the same closure.
 Local mode is enabled by default.

 ### Local Effects